 pressed a few times so the window only shows a small plot

-checking suspect or missing lines against the
+checking suspect or missing lines against the original

 The quick fix (... to sweep it under the

-carpet) is simply to select "Remove Point(s)".
-This will set the "Std Dev" to 0 for this transition, excluding
+carpet) is simply to select Clear Point(s)" on

+This will set the "Std Dev" to 0 for the transition,

 To scan for additional assignments after